Sivakumarsk1/Crud_app/README.md

 ## Prerequisites

 - Node.js (version 16 or higher)
-- MongoDB instance (can be local or use MongoDB Atlas for cloud-based DB)
+- Mysql instance (can be local or use Mysql Atlas for cloud-based DB)
 - Git

 ## Setup Instructions